-One of the most spectacular landmarks in southern Scotland, Grey Mare’s Tail plunges 60m from Loch Skeen.
-There are many ways to see the waterfall, the easiest of which is a 5-minute walk from the car park.
-Another option is to walk up a steep path to the right of the gorge which offers excellent mountainous views of the waterfall and Moffat Valley.
+One of the most spectacular landmarks in southern Scotland, Grey Mare’s Tail, plunges 60m from Loch Skeen.
+There are several ways to see the waterfall, the easiest of which is a 5-minute walk from the car park.
+Another option is to walk up a steep path to the right of the gorge, which offers excellent mountainous views of the waterfall and Moffat Valley.

 Nearest campsite: 15-minute drive away from Moffat Club Site*.

 The circular 4.5-mile Ingleton Waterfall Trail passes six falls and offers plenty to see along the way.
 Set off from Ingleton Car Park, through the limestone gorge of Swilla Glen, to reach the Pecca Falls, some of the first you’ll see on the trail.
 The highest waterfall on the trail is the 46ft tall Thornton Force, one of the most popular falls in the Yorkshire Dales.